 About the twinning

-The twinning has evolved over the years and now not only involves schools, but also:
+The twinning has evolved over the years and now involves a wide network of organisations from both cities including:

-Each year, both towns select and send overseas a new Ambassador or Ambassadress who will work for twelve months at the Twinning Office of the twin town council.
-The Ambassador represents and promotes their town.
-Ambassadors are employed full time to help schools, communities, companies and more.
+Each year, both cities select and send overseas a new Ambassador or Ambassadress who will work for twelve months at the Twinning Office of the twin town council.
+The Ambassadors represent and promote their town but their main task is to develop exchanges between the twin towns.

 Twinning for schools